tomhtlnd/TEDx-Emotion-Capture/README.md

 # Emotional expressions among TEDx speakers

-Vanessa Figini, Akanksha Chatterjee, Tom Heitland, Sahir Dhanani, Caleb Agoha
+_Vanessa Figini, Akanksha Chatterjee, Tom Heitland, Sahir Dhanani, Caleb Agoha_

+This project served as an initial trial for the newly developed [mexca](https://mexca.readthedocs.io/en/latest/index.html) tool, an open-source Python package designed to capture human emotion expressions from videos.
+We were supervised by the development team and a professor from the University of Amsterdam.
+Our goal was to find a creative use case for mexca and provide valuable feedback on its performance and usability.

+The repository includes:
+- The project code
+- A report of our findings

 # Introduction